 Provide support during times of stress and difficulty.

-When we are open to hearing from from our teens when they are in trouble and need our help, we become the person they can turn to in these moments.
+When we are open to hearing from our teens when they are in trouble and need our help, we become the person they can turn to in these moments.
 It means that we take the time to listen to the whole story before offering our take on the issue.
 It means responding with support and empathy, understanding that the situation is difficult for our teen.
 Check out if or what kind of help they need from us, before jumping into problem-solving mode.
 Offer support and love, even when there is nothing we can do to solve the problem.
 Remember, too, that not all problems need a solution–sometimes they are just something we experience.
-It times of stress, let them off the hook sometimes (e.g., a day off school, do their chores for them).
-Maybe you can stay home, too, and you can hang out together!
-We all need a break from our hectic lives sometimes and what better way to spend a day than hanging out and sharing some laughs with your child.
+In times of stress, you can even let them off the hook (once in awhile) from their responsibilities.
+Make dates to hang out together!
+We all need a break from our hectic lives sometimes and what better way to spend a day or evening than hanging out and sharing some laughs with your child.

 Be joyful about your teen!

-Express what you love about them (to the people in your life, including your teen).
-Tell people positive things about your teen.
+Express what you love about them to the people in your life, including your teen.
+Tell people positive things about your child.
 Focus on their strengths.
 Compliment them—their efforts as well as their accomplishments, the process and progress, not only the results.
-Tell them when you have had a good time together.
-Notice things—new hair cut, different shirt, looking stressed (notice both the good and the difficult).
-Our teens are teenagers for such a short period of time, we need to treasure this time in both of our lives.
+I find it so very important to always remark upon the journey, especially when it’s rough going.
+There is no bravery without struggle.
+Notice things—new hair cut, different shirt, looking stressed (acknowledging both the positive and the difficult).
+Our kids are teenagers for such a short period of time, we need to treasure this time in both of our lives.
 This does not mean that we don’t challenge or confront our teens, get angry with them or feel frustrated by them.
 That would be impossible!
 When we are able to hold on to the joy we feel about our teen, those other moments, well, they are just moments. ♥

-Kristen Anderson is the Digital Resources and Social Media Lead for Parenting Now.
+Kristen Anderson is the Website and Digital Content Editor for Parenting Now.
 She is also the parent of three active teenagers.
 You can connect with Kristen on our FaceBook page or find her at our online chat.
 Check our Let’s Talk Parenting page to see her schedule.
 Ask her about parent teen attachment–or any other parenting concern.
 She would love to chat!